 People also get hot stone massage for a variety of health conditions such as:

 • Stress, tension, anxiety and depression

-From Active Release Technique (ART) acupuncture to acupuncture, our specialized services help people with issues ranging from muscle pain, allergies, bone health and more.
+From Active Release Technique (ART), dry needling to acupuncture, our specialized services help people with issues ranging from muscle pain, diet and environmental issues, bone health and more.
 Contact us for a consultation.

 Traditional Chinese Medicine theorizes that there are more than 2,000 acupuncture points on the human body, and that these connect with 12 main and 8 secondary pathways called meridians.
 These meridians conduct energy, or qi (pronounced “chee”), throughout the body, interference with this flow of injury results in illness.’

 Qi is believed to regulate emotional, mental, and physical balance and to be influenced by the opposing forces of yin and yang.
 According to traditional Chinese medicine, when yin and yang are balanced, they work together with the natural flow of qi to help the body achieve and maintain health.
 Acupuncture is believed to balance yin and yang, keep the normal flow of energy unblocked, and maintain or restore health to the body and mind.

 How Acupuncture Works: Several processes have been proposed to explain acupuncture’s effects, primarily those on pain.
 Acupuncture points are believed to stimulate the central nervous system to release chemicals into the muscles, spinal cord, and brain.
 These chemicals either change the experience of pain or release other chemicals, such as hormones, that influence the body’s self-regulating systems.
 The biochemical changes may stimulate the body’s natural healing abilities and promote physical and emotional well-being.
 There are three main mechanisms